-In this regime, torsion acts as a spin--selective geometric channel rather than a universal force field, producing spin--dependent affine corrections to particle motion.
-This distinguishes the behavior of spinning matter from spin--blind test bodies.
+In this regime, torsion acts as a spin-selective geometric channel rather than as a universal force field.
+It distinguishes the behavior of spinning matter from that of spin-blind test bodies.